SalishSeaCast/docs/code-notes/salishsea-nemo/nemo-code.rst

     ncks -4 -L4 output_0.nc output_0.nc

 on one of the files produces by the above test reduces the file size to 33% or its original size.
-However,
-the build of NCO on :kbd:`jasper` is against the netCDF3 library so it cannot be used to do this deflation.
+Note that the present**** build of NCO on :kbd:`jasper` is against the netCDF3 library so it cannot be used to do this deflation.